top of page

 Why we need your personal data

-As health professionals we are required to keep records of the work we do.
-We only collect and store information which is relevant to our therapeutic or assessment work together, and which will enhance your care.
+As health and academic professionals we are required to keep records of the work we do.
+We only collect and store information which is relevant to our therapeutic or assessment, training or research work together, and which will enhance your care and the services we offer.
 We are permitted to collect and keep this information by law.
 We routinely audit the effectiveness of the service we offer and for this reason retain information about the outcomes of therapy such as scores on any questionnaires we ask you to complete, or the number of therapy sessions you have.
 If you do not wish us to include your anonymised data in this way, please let us know.

 What information we will store